-KEY ACTIONS OUTCOMES DELIVERABLES 2020-2021 SP 2020-2021 LEAD DEPARTMENT Aim to operate council's finances with a modest surplus.
-(9.6/4.1). uncil's finances budgeting th a modest principles rplus.
-(9.6/4.1). consistent Finalise the business case for the technology platform for the future to drive better value for money and support more integrated business service delivery.
-Governance Coordination and Performance with long-term financial targets.
+Strategy 4 Maintain a financially sustainable and resilient approach to budgeting.
+KEY ACTIONS OUTCOMES DELIVERABLES 2020-2021 SP 2020-2021 LEAD DEPARTMENT Aim to operate Ensure sound council's finances budgeting with a modest principles surplus.
+(9.6/4.1). consistent budgeting principles Finalise the business case for the technology platform for the future to drive better value for money and support more integrated business service delivery.
+Governance Coordination and Performance financial targets.
 Develop an Electric Vehicle Transition Plan for council fleet.
 Environment Infrastructure and Environment Finalise implementation of the new centralised category management procurement model including a new contract management framework.
 Governance Corporate Services Continue to monitor, manage and report on council's financial position, including long term financial sustainability, as potentially impacted by the economic uncertainty created by COVID-19.
 Governance Corporate Services Manage and reduce the city's debt on the basis of 'don't spend more than you earn, and borrow for assets only'.
 (9.6/4.2).
 Effectively manage revenue sources relative to debt and service levels.
 Development and delivery of the Asset Management systems and process project tasks for 2020-2021.
 This is a continuation of the business transformation program.
-Governance Infrastructure and Environment Strategy 5 Good r compli s are maintained through effective dispute resoluti on, community ed ucation and KEY ACTIONS OUTCOMES DELIVERABLES 2020-2021 SP 2020-2021 LEAD DEPARTMENT No key actions identified for delivery 2020-2021.
-Strategy 6 Mainto in a consistent and efficient approach to laws and compliance activitie s across the city.
+Governance Infrastructure and Environment

+Strategy 5 Good neighbourly relations are maintained through effective dispute resolution, community education and compliance.

+KEY ACTIONS OUTCOMES DELIVERABLES 2020-2021 SP 2020-2021 LEAD DEPARTMENT

+Strategy 6 Maintain a consistent and efficient approach to laws and compliance activities across the city.